Cloud Vulnerability DB

 A community-led vulnerabilities database

-HTTP response splitting vulnerability in the core of Apache HTTP Server allows an attacker who can manipulate the Content-Type response headers of applications hosted or proxied by the server to split the HTTP response.
-This vulnerability was initially described as CVE-2023-38709, but the patch included in Apache HTTP Server 2.4.59 did not completely address the issue.
-The vulnerability affects Apache HTTP Server versions 2.4.0 through 2.4.63 (Apache Security).
+HTTP response splitting vulnerability (CVE-2024-42516) affects the core of Apache HTTP Server from versions 2.4.0 through 2.4.63.
+The vulnerability allows an attacker who can manipulate the Content-Type response headers of applications hosted or proxied by the server to split the HTTP response.
+This issue was previously identified as CVE-2023-38709, but the patch included in Apache HTTP Server 2.4.59 did not completely address the vulnerability (Apache Security, NVD).

 Users are strongly recommended to upgrade to Apache HTTP Server version 2.4.64, which contains the complete fix for this vulnerability.
-This version addresses the HTTP response splitting issue that remained exploitable in previous versions, including the incomplete fix in version 2.4.59 (Apache Security).
+The issue affects all versions from 2.4.0 through 2.4.63.
+No alternative workarounds have been provided by the vendor (Apache Security).

 Source: This report was generated using AI